Teach Machines to Teach Themselves

 Next start date

 Machine learning is changing our world in profound and fundamental ways.
-We already see the results in innovations such as customized online recommendations, speech recognition, predictive policing and fraud detection.
-In the future, machine learning could be instrumental in producing massive societal breakthroughs, such as developing artificial intelligence or discovering a cure for cancer and other diseases.
+We can already see the results in innovations such as customized online recommendations, speech recognition, predictive policing and fraud detection.
+Future applications are limited only by the imagination.

 In this three-course certificate program, we’ll examine all aspects of machine learning.
 You’ll study the probability concepts and statistical methods that are at the core of machine learning algorithms.
-You’ll also discover how to apply these techniques, using open-source tools — along with your developing judgment and intuition — to address actual business needs and real-world challenges.
+We’ll also practice ways to apply these techniques, using open-source tools — along with your developing judgment and intuition — to address actual business needs and real-world challenges.

-Software developers, data analysts and other technical professionals who want to explore machine learning principles and applications.
+Software developers, experienced data analysts and other technical professionals who want to become machine learning specialists.

 If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
 To learn more, see English Language Proficiency Requirements.